posabsolute/jquery-behavior-miner/readme.md

             },
             sensibility : {
                 clicks : 3, // number of click before logging
-                multiplePress : 4, // number of click pressed at the same time before logging, keyTime : 1000 // time elapsed for hitting the same key }
+                key : 3,  // number of same key hit before logging multiplePress : 4, // number of click pressed at the same time before logging, keyTime : 1000, // time elapsed for hitting the same key clickTime : 1000 // time elapsed for hitting for clicking the same dom element }
         };
 	</script>